catalyst-eval/knowledge-base/concept-evolution-log.md

 ### Interest-Based Nervous System & Educational Approaches
 The concept of interest-based motivation directly informs educational accommodations, suggesting that engagement will be highest when connected to intrinsic interests rather than external rewards.
 This relationship challenges traditional educational motivation systems for neurodivergent students.

+### Interoception & Regulatory Models
+Interoception serves as a foundational component of emotional regulation, with awareness of internal bodily states being a prerequisite for effective self-regulation.
+This relationship emphasizes the importance of developing bodily awareness in neurodivergent individuals as part of a comprehensive approach to improving regulatory capacity.